PhonologicalCorpusTools/CorpusTools/docs/source/loading_corpora.rst

    :align: center

-The example corpora and the included version of the IPHOD corpus include phonetic transcriptions in IPA, and are by default interpreted either using the feature system of [Mielke2012]_, which in turn is based on SPE features [SPE]_ [this is the default for the example corpus], or using the feature system suggested by [Hayes2009]_ [this is the default
+The example corpora and the included version of the IPHOD corpus include phonetic transcriptions (in IPA for the example corpora and in Arpabet for IPHOD), and are by default interpreted either using the feature system of [Mielke2012]_, which in turn is based on SPE features [SPE]_ [this is the default for the example corpus], or using the feature system suggested by [Hayes2009]_ [this is the default